 At the top of this page is a tool for learning the Spanish months in order with audio.
 Next we have a table of the months with audio, and then some details on how to use them along with examples.

-If you like this page, you might like our free Spanish lesson.
+If you like this page, you might like our free Spanish lesson by clicking the flag below.

 In Spanish the names of the months are only capitalized if they begin a sentence.
 This differs from English where names of months are always capitalized.